 New 3d model master library files and interactive 3d.

-I am proud to finally to find time to update my master library 3d files which I have been postponing this for sometime.
+I am proud to finally find time to update my master library 3d files which I have been postponing for some time.
 A lot has changed since I uploaded some of the original files over 10 years ago so I have upgraded and redone the master 3d files for presentation.

 I really like my new master 3d library, and clients are impressed with its offerings as well.
 They are noticing differences in quality and speed and most of they love the ability to move, rotate and play interactively with 3d models with comfort and without any trepidations about ‘playing around’ with the images.